-Get thin crust pizzas cooked in coal-fired brick ovens, with a traditional, eight-slice pie serving up to four people costing around $20.
+Get thin crust pizzas cooked in coal-fired brick ovens, with a traditional, eight-slice pie serving up to four people starting at $20.

 There’s also pasta and salads, all housed in a former church with original stained glass windows, so I like to joke that eating here is a religious experience.

 One warning: Only pies are sold.
 Do not embarrass yourself by asking for slices.